Use a splitter to cut your tube cane. Cutting a single piece of tube cane with a razor is dangerous and will result in wasted cane.

 NEVER pre-gouge (plane) wet cane.
 You will rust your equipment.

-Don't store your cane in plastic bags or airtight containters, it will ruin your cane!
-Try using old cigar boxes with holes so the cane can breathe.
+Don't store your cane in plastic bags or airtight containters, it will ruin your cane over time!
+Try using old cigar or shoe boxes with holes so the cane can breathe.

 Don't get discouraged by how much cane you may have to toss because it is not straight, or if it's the wrong size.
 The more cane you throw out, the better and more consistent your reeds will be :)